experiment-games/experiment-source/docs/classes/Vector/Divide.md

 ---

 <div class="lua__search__keywords">
-Vector:Divide &#x2013; Divides the vector by a number.
+Vector:Divide &#x2013; Modify the existing vector, dividing it by a number.
 </div>